Sahan713/subscription-box/README.md

 # subscription-box
-I created this following a tutorial in YouTube Chanel Called 'CodingNepal'
+I created this following a video tutorial in YouTube chanel called 'CodingNepal'.